-Knowing the data you have — and the risks associated with it — is the foundation of any data retention program.
+Knowing the data you have — and the risks associated with it — is the foundation of any data retention policy.
 BigID catalogs, classifies, and correlates identity and entity data into profiles that you can access through a centralized and easy-to-use interface.
 BigID’s data retention app enables organizations to manage data retention across all of their data.

 To determine which data to maintain or discard, you have to see all of it — the data you know about and the data you don’t, structured and unstructured, on-prem and in the cloud, across all data types, stores, and sources — all in one place.